Esri/arcgis-runtime-samples-ios/README.md

 ## Instructions

 1. Get the code in this repository.
 Don't know how?
 [Get started here.](http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)
-1. Double-click the ```AllSamples.xcworkspace``` file to open all projects together in a single XCode window, or alternatively, double-click an individual project's ```.xcodeproj``` file to open it separately.
+1. Double-click the ```arcgis-ios-sdk-samples.xcodeproj``` file to open the samples project in XCode.
 1. Choose a Target and Device/Simulator combination from the Scheme menu and hit Run to run the sample application.